-Paediatric Epilepsy Training
+Paediatric Epilepsy Training (PET)

-Paediatric Epilepsy Training (PET) is a series of face-to-face 1 and 2-day courses developed by the British Paediatric Neurology Association (BPNA) in response to concerns about standards of care for children with epilepsy in the UK.
+Paediatric Epilepsy Training (PET) is a series of 1 and 2-day courses developed by the British Paediatric Neurology Association (BPNA) in response to concerns about standards of care for children with epilepsy in the UK.
 PET has been running in the UK since 2005 and is now being established worldwide.

 PET is aimed at paediatricians, medical officers and emergency department professionals.
 It aims to improve the diagnosis of epileptic and non-epileptic events; improve the standard of care; and raise awareness of when to liaise with a Paediatric Neurologist, a children’s epilepsy expert.